ratgdo/homekit-ratgdo/README.md

 ### HomeSpan

 On ratgdo32 boards we use an external library, [HomeSpan](https://github.com/HomeSpan/HomeSpan), for all HomeKit operations.
 When debugging using the serial port it may be helpful to enable HomeSpan's message logging and Command Line Interface (CLI).
-If you enable this setting then Improv-based WiFi provisioning is disabled unless the ratgdo32 boots into SoftAP mode.
+If you enable this setting then Improv-based serial port WiFi provisioning is disabled unless the ratgdo32 boots into SoftAP mode.

 ### Door Close Delay